-When most people think of Greece, they think of the Greek Islands—Mykonos, Crete, Santorini.
-They think of white houses with blue shutters on a hilltop, a sunset in the background.
+When most people think of Greece, they think of the Greek IslandsโMykonos, Crete, and Santorini.
+They think of white houses with blue shutters on a hilltop and a sunset in the background.
 And it’s truly beautiful.
-But, if all you see are the islands when visiting, you’re missing out on all the amazing things to do on mainland Greece.
+But, if all you see are the islands when visiting, you’re missing out on all the amazing things to do in mainland Greece.

-I spent a week exploring the mainland and, while I couldn’t see nearly everything there was to see, I was gobsmacked by what I did get to see.
+I spent a week exploring the mainland, and while I couldn’t see nearly everything there was to see, I was gobsmacked by what I did see.
 Should you ever have the opportunity to visit this gorgeous country, check out some of my favorites below.

 It’s worth noting that I nabbed my Greece package at a ridiculous price with Gate 1 Travel.
-I pared their already-incredible price with their annual Black Friday deal.
+I pared their already incredible price with their annual Black Friday deal.
 A week in Greece, flights and hotel included, all for under $900.
-(See?
-You can do it, too!
-Read all about trolling travel sites and buying packages in my Discount Diva series.)
+(This could be you!)

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)